 Kings Drinking Game Rules

-This would probably better be described as "my house rules" but they are a working variation which doesn't result in anyone puking or refusing to play, which makes them the best variation.
+This would probably better be described as "my house rules," but they are a working variation which doesn't result in anyone puking or refusing to play, which makes them the best variation.
 These Kings Cup rules are ones that most people will know, even if they have used a different version previously.
-It is a common rule set and my favorite after 6 years of play.
+It is a common rule set and my favorite after six years of play.

 Card Rules for Kings

-4. "Floor" - everyone must slap the floor.
+4. "Floor" — Everyone must slap the floor.
 If you are already on the floor, you must double-tap.
-Last person to do so must drink.
+The last person to do so must drink.

-7. "Heaven" - reach for the stars.
-Last person to do so must drink.
+7. "Heaven" — Reach for the stars.
+The last person to do so must drink.

-9. "Rhyme" - go around the circle rhyming 1 word.
+9. "Rhyme" — Go around the circle rhyming one word.
 The person who drew chooses the word.
 No silver, orange, purple, or other stupid junk.
-First long hesitation or failure is the loser, and must drink.
+First long hesitation or failure is the loser and must drink.

 10. "Categories" — The person who drew chooses a category, and then everyone must name something in it.
-E.x -
+Example:

 "Uhhhh....." <<< This person must drink.

 Ace.
-Waterfalls - The person who drew the Ace begins to drink, then the person after them, then the next person, etc etc until everyone in the circle is drinking.
+"Waterfall" — The person who drew the Ace begins to drink, then the person after them, then the next person, etc. until everyone in the circle is drinking.
 Then the first person stops, then the second, third, and so on.
 The point being that you cannot stop drinking before the person ahead of you.

-- any time someone touches their nose, everyone else must do it as well.
-Last person to notice and touch their nose must drink
+- Any time someone touches their nose, everyone else must do it as well.
+The last person to notice and touch their nose must drink.

-- the person who asks the most PC / least difficult never have I ever or Queens question must drink
+- The person who asks the most PC or least difficult never have I ever or Queens question must drink.